ryanrenno/ryanrenno.github.io/_posts/2025-04-06-persistent-prayer.md

 ### Reflection: What Am I Giving Up On?

 This hit me.
 What have I stopped praying for that God wants me to keep at?
 Friends who don’t know Him?
 Healing for someone?
-Maybe even this blog—sharing these notes feels small ​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​
+Maybe even this blog—sharing these notes feels small, but what if it’s part of something bigger?
+The pastor asked, “What does God want you to pray for and not give up on right now?”
+I’m still figuring that out.

+### Sneak Peek: Pharisee vs. Tax Collector

+The next story (Luke 18:9-14) tees up two guys praying.
+A Pharisee brags, “Thank You I’m not like those sinners!”
+A tax collector just begs, “God, have mercy on me, a sinner.”
+Verse 14: the tax collector walks away justified, not the Pharisee.
+Humility beats self-righteousness every time.
+More on that next week—I’ll save it for another post.

+### Wrapping Up

+Prayer’s not a vending machine; it’s a lifeline.
+God’s not an annoyed judge—He’s a Father who cares.
+I’m challenged to keep praying, even when it’s hard.
+What about you?
+What’s on your prayer list that’s gathering dust?
+Hit me up on [X @ryanrenno] if you’ve got thoughts—I’m loving how these sermons keep stirring me up.